 From this stage on, the organs and tissues of the bird will develop from these three layers of cells.

 Another important development at this stage is the way the cells change to allow the production of the different types of cells that make up the tissues.
 By the time the egg is laid the embryo consists of many cells differentiating into the various tissues, organs and body systems.

-The fowl retains some vestiges of the habits of its reptilian ancestors; one such habit is the influence of ambient temperature during the post laying period on embryonic development.
+The fowl retains some vestiges of the characteristics of its reptilian ancestors.
+One characteristic in particular is the influence of ambient temperature during the post laying period on embryonic development.
 When the temperature of the egg is below 20°C, the embryo becomes dormant and most development stops.
-When the temperature rises above about 20°C, embryonic activity starts again.
+When the temperature rises above 20°C, embryonic activity re-initiates.
 This temperature of about 20°C when embryonic activity starts or stops is often referred to as a physiological zero.

-Because the avian embryo has no anatomical connection to the hen, all of its nutritive requirements except oxygen must be contained in the egg.
+Because the avian embryo has no anatomical connection to the hen, all of its nutritive requirements, except oxygen, must be contained within the egg.
 From very early on, the embryo develops special membranes external to its body to access the nutrients in the egg and to carry out essential bodily functions.

 There are four of these special membranes and their names and functions are as follows:

 To better carry out an investigation into poor hatchability it is necessary to have knowledge of the way the embryo develops from day to day.
 This allows the hatchery manager to determine at what age/stage embryos may have died.
 This is important information when attempting to identify the cause of any poor results.